scipian/rfcs/0000-terraform-state-migration.md

 The following are open questions the Scipian dev community should answer before work commences:

-- What can be done to automate the creation of Scipian temporary limited access AWS creds to distribute to on-boarding customers
 - Somewhat tied to this process is the question of how best to distribute the Scipian Authentication CLI to onboarding teams?
 - What areas do we need to consider to align us for future iterations and